 Current Research

-We are actively engaged in field research, documentation, and preservation of monuments at sites for publication under current CMHI director Barbara Fash.
-Our aim is to reach a broader audience, combine 3-D technology with traditional documentation, keep pace with the discovery of new monuments, and continue the folio publication series.
+Ongoing projects of field research, documentation, and preservation of monuments at sites in the publication series aim to connect descendant communities with historic documentation combined with new technologies, keep pace with the discovery of new monuments, and continue the folio publication series.
 To enhance accuracy of drawings, epigraphers assist with the review of new drawings prior to publication.

 Image negatives and published drawings have been transferred to the Peabody Museum Archives Department, which are searchable in Online Collections.
-Ongoing work includes the digitization of the vast historic board collection into the Peabody Museum database.
+Ongoing work includes the digitization of the vast Maya Corpus historic board collection and field drawings.

 This Corpus web page provides a digital resource for communities, students and scholars for quick access to the published monuments and site maps.